ArtDesa/OrderFood/README.md

 ## Development server

-Start the JSON server first (using db.json file) with: `json-server --watch db.json`.
-This is hosted on `http://localhost:3000/`.
+Start the JSON server 'backend' first (uses db.json file) that stores and retrieves data with: `json-server --watch db.json`.
+This is hosted at `http://localhost:3000/`.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding